mauronz/jekyll-now/_posts/2017-3-25-pastebin-scraper.md

 ---
 layout: post
 title: Need a malware?
-No problem, I'll copy it on pastebin
+No problem, I'll put it on pastebin
 ---

 We can find many different means for malwares to spread: just to name a couple, the evergreen of email spam, with that nasty _invoice.pdf.exe_ attachment, or some Viagra malvertising leading to an Exploit Kit.
 But malware authors also look for more "unusual" ways to move around their products.
 A very interesting one is [pastebin](http://pastebin.com/), the well-known service to quickly distribute chunks of text online.
 The idea of monitoring pastebin comes from [sudosev](https://twitter.com/sudosev), who proposed to look for Base64 encodings of Windows executables (i.e. PE files) among the content that goes through pastebin.
 To achieve this goal he used used [pastemonitor](https://www.pastemonitor.com): the name is self-explanatory, this service stores pastes and allows the user to look for specific strings or regular expressions. sev perfomed the analysis manually, so I decided to take his very good idea and automatize it.